BrandonSmith710/BrandonSmith710.github.io/_posts/2022-06-28-NetflixNlu.md

 ![image](https://user-images.githubusercontent.com/75755695/176341151-a4c4a782-a9e7-4654-81d6-fcc28d0f594b.png)

-Now I can remove the noisy titles, as the descriptions for these titles will not help our natural language analysis.
+Now I can remove the noisy titles, as the descriptions of these plotlines will not help with natural language analysis.

 ~~~
 tv_std, tv_mean = df_tv.imdb_score.std(), df_tv.imdb_score.mean()